Edwin-Ogolla/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal - This script that converts a number from base 2 to base 10.
-	The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line
+	The number in base 2 is stored in the environment variable BINARY The script should display the number in base 10, followed by a new line 12-combinations - This script prints all possible combinations of two letters, except oo.
+13-print_float - This script prints a number with two decimal places, followed by a new line.
+The number will be stored in the environment variable NUM